Precise Flight is Dedicated to Enhancing the Margin of Safety and Significantly Increasing Profitability of Commercial Aviation Customers.

-After 10 years of testing aboard the fleets of Alaska Airlines, Horizon Airlines, Qantas Airways and several other regional airlines around the world, there is empirical data and indisputable evidence that the Pulselite®System will substantially reduce bird strikes and significantly improve the visibility of your aircraft.
+After 10 years of testing aboard the fleets of Alaska Airlines, Horizon Airlines, Qantas Airways and several other regional airlines around the world, there is empirical data that quantifies the Pulselite® System's effectiveness at substantially reducing bird strikes and significantly increasing the visibility of your aircraft.

-Airlines that have modified their fleets with the Pulselite® System have reduced bird strikes by 30% to 66%, resulting in significantly increased profitablity, enhanced safety, improved customer service and higher customer satisfaction ratings.
+Airlines that have modified their fleets with the Pulselite® System have reduced bird strikes by 30% to 66%, resulting in significantly increased profitability, enhanced safety, improved customer service and higher customer satisfaction ratings.